jwcarr/eyekit/GUIDE.md

 Contributing
 ------------

 Eyekit is still in an early stage of development, but I am very happy to receive bug reports and suggestions via the [GitHub Issues page](https://github.com/jwcarr/eyekit/issues).
-If you'd like to work on new features, or fix stuff that's currently broken, please feel free to fork the repo and send a pull request.
+If you'd like to work on new features, or fix stuff that's currently broken, please feel free to fork the repo and send me a pull request.